harrisonjansma/Portfolio/README.md

 <a href="https://github.com/harrisonjansma/Portfolio/blob/master/Experiment-BatchNorm-vs-Dropout/08-12-18%20Batch%20Norm%20vs%20Dropout.ipynb"><img src="images/dropout.png" height=300 width=300></a></p>

 <p>
-This experiment tested whether convolutional neural networks with dropout or batch normalization are more performant in image recognition tasks.
+This experiment tests whether convolutional neural networks with dropout or batch normalization are more performant in image recognition tasks.
 The <a href="https://github.com/harrisonjansma/Portfolio/blob/master/Experiment-BatchNorm-vs-Dropout/08-12-18%20Batch%20Norm%20vs%20Dropout.ipynb">notebook</a> in this repository is experimental evidence supporting <a href="https://towardsdatascience.com/dont-use-dropout-in-convolutional-networks-81486c823c16">the Medium post</a> I wrote explaining how to more effectively build convolutional neural networks.</p>

 <p>
 The above blog post has been published and <a href="https://towardsdatascience.com/weekly-selection-aug-17-2018-4ad31bfe7c37">featured</a> in Towards Data Science, with 3K reads on Medium in 2 weeks.
 It has also been reposted as a guest blog on KDNuggets, a leading site on Analytics, Big Data, Data Science, and Machine Learning, reaching over 500K unique visitors per month and over 230K subscribers/followers via email and social media. </p>